Countingup/docker-go/README.md

 ## Changelog

+ - 2022-02-07 -- Rebuild to update base image for security vulns
  - 2022-01-17 -- Rebuild to update base image for security vulns
  - 2021-12-13 -- Rebuild to update base image for security vulns
  - 2021-11-06 -- Rebuild to update base image for security vulns